HaizeaAnalytics/nbas-standalone/README.md

 ### 1. Download docker image
-`sudo docker image pull chamithed/nbas:latest`
+`sudo docker image pull haizeaanalytics/nbas:latest`

-### 2. Run docker image.
-Keep this terminal window open - you'll need it later:
+### 2. Run docker image and mount the current directory
-`sudo docker run -ti --gpus all chamithed/nbas:latest /bin/bash`
+`sudo docker run -ti --gpus all -v ./:/data haizeaanalytics/nbas:latest /bin/bash`

-*Note: This opens an interactive session inside the container*
+*Note: This opens an interactive session inside the container with your current directory mounted.
+Please ensure your payload is available in this directory*

-### 3. Open new terminal and find container name
-`sudo docker container ls`

-### 4. Copy payload into container using the container_name from the previous step
-`sudo docker cp ./payload.json {container_name}:/app/payload.json`

-*Note: An example payload can be found in tests/test_payload.json in this repo*

-### 5. Switch back to your first terminal and run NBAS in the docker container
+### 3. Run NBAS in the docker container
-`python3.11 main.py payload.json`
+`python3.11 main.py /data/payload.json`

-### 6. Go back to the second terminal and copy result to host machine
-`sudo docker cp {container_name}:/app/results/xxxx-results.json ./result.json`

 ## Disclaimer
 Results from this standalone version of NBAS differ slightly from the original NBAS service due to slight differences in how areas are clipped from the full datasets.